Cargo (2013 film): Release

 Cargo was made for the Tropfest short film festival, where it was a finalist.
 After its release, it went viral and attracted millions of views on YouTube.

 Reception

 Cargo was featured on Die Zeit, The Week, CNET, IGN, Film School Rejects, and Bloody Disgusting.

 Remake

 Cargo was remade as a 2017 feature length film starring Martin Freeman.
-Netflix made the 2017 remake available in April 2018.
+The feature film was made available on Netflix in April 2018.